JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

 - gives the user total control about her data
 - is harder to implement as all data processing has to happen on the client (more about this later).

 So as both methods have their pros and cons, you should carefully consider which option to use.
-E2E encryption works great for very personal data (e.g. social security numbers, private messages, secure notes) while it becomes a really hard problem if you’re dealing with data you want to filter on the server side (server-side full text search becomes impossible).
+E2E encryption works great for very personal data (e.g. social security numbers, private messages, secure notes) while it becomes a really hard problem if you’re dealing with data you want to filter on the server side (server-side full-text search becomes impossible).

 ## How does E2E encryption work?